Hannah (1795 ship): Career

-The Dolben's Act also limited the number of enslaved people that British slave ships could transport, based on a ship's tons burthen.
+Dolben's Act also limited the number of enslaved people that British slave ships could transport, based on a ship's tons burthen.
 At a burthen of 389 tons, the cap would have been 528 captives.
 It is not clear how rigorously the cap was enforced.

-3rd enslaving voyage (1798–1800): Captain Andrew Arnold acquired a letter of marque on 28 August 1798.
+3rd voyage transporting enslaved people (1798–1800): Captain Andrew Arnold acquired a letter of marque on 28 August 1798.
 Hannah left Liverpool on 29 October 1798.
+In 1798, 160 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.
+This was the largest number of vessels in the 1795–1804 period.

-She acquired captives at Malembo, and arrived at Kingston on 22 September 1799.
+Hannah acquired captives at Malembo, and arrived at Kingston on 22 September 1799.
 There she disembarked 481 captives.
 She left Kingston on 30 October 1799 and arrived at Liverpool on 6 April 1800.
 She had left Liverpool with 51 crew members; 13 crew members died during the voyage.

 On her return, Lawson fired a salute, for which he was fined £10 per gun fired.
 A shot fired by a vessel on 7 October 1798, had killed two men on shore, and badly wounded a third.
 Thereafter, vessels were forbidden to fire salutes in the river near the town.

-4th enslaving voyage (1800–1801): Captain Arnold sailed from Liverpool on 1 September 1800.
-He died on 27 December 1800.
+4th voyage transporting enslaved people (1800–1801): Captain Arnold sailed from Liverpool on 1 September 1800.
+In 1800, 133 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

+Arnold died on 27 December 1800.
 Captain Andrew Lawson replaced Arnold.
 Hannah arrived at Kingston, Jamaica, on 30 July 1801, where she landed 338 captives.
 She had left Liverpool with 51 crew members and suffered 12 crew deaths on her voyage.